 What is faith?
 This entry focusses on the nature of faith, although issues about the justifiability of faith are also implicated.

-The concept of faith is a broad one: at its most general ‘faith’ means much the same as ‘trust’.
-This entry is specifically concerned, however, with the notion of religious faith—or, rather (and the difference is important), the kind of faith exemplified in religious faith.
+‘Faith’is a broad term, appearing in locutions that express a range of different concepts.
+At its most general ‘faith’ means much the same as ‘trust’.
+This entry is specifically concerned, however, with the notion of religious faith—or, rather (and this qualification is important), the kind of faith exemplified in religious faith.
 Philosophical accounts are almost exclusively about theistic religious faith—faith in God—and they generally, though not exclusively, deal with faith as understood within the Christian branch of the Abrahamic traditions.
 But, although the theistic religious context settles what kind of faith is of interest, the question arises whether faith of that same general kind also belongs to other, non-theistic, religious contexts, or to contexts not usually thought of as religious at all.
-It may perhaps be apt to speak of the faith of—for example—a humanist, or even an atheist, using the same general sense of ‘faith’ as applies to the theist case.
+Arguably, it may be apt to speak of the faith of a humanist, or even an atheist, using the same general sense of ‘faith’ as applies to the theist case.

+The present discussion focuses on theistic religious faith as a paradigm of the kind of faith that is of interest, though the question of faith outside this context is taken up in the final Section (11).
 Philosophical reflection on theistic religious faith has produced different accounts or models of its nature.
-This entry suggests that there are three key components that may feature, with varying emphases, in models of faith—namely the affective, the cognitive and the volitional.
-Several different principles according to which models of faith may be categorized are noted, including
+This entry suggests that there are several key components that may feature, with varying emphases, in models of faith—in particular, the affective, the cognitive, the evaluative and the volitional or practical.
+It suggests also that there is a variety of different principles according to which models of faith may be categorized, including

-- how the model relates faith as a state to faith as an act or activity;
+- how the model relates faith as a state to the active components associated with faith;

-- whether it takes its object to be exclusively propositional or not;
+- whether the model takes the object of faith to be exclusively propositional or not;

-- the type of epistemology with which the model is associated—‘evidentialist’ or ‘fideist’;
+- the type of epistemology with which the model is associated— whether it is broadly ‘evidentialist’ or ‘fideist’;

 - whether the model is necessarily restricted to theistic religious faith, or may extend beyond it.

-There is, of course, no ‘established’ terminology for different models of faith.
+There is no single ‘established’ terminology for different models of faith.
 A brief initial characterisation of the principal models of faith and their nomenclature as they feature in this discussion may nevertheless be helpful—they are:

 - the ‘purely affective’ model: faith as a feeling of existential confidence